 What’s Next For DNA Testing?

 If there’s one thing that recent years have taught us, it’s that the pace of the development of new technology can be breathtaking, changing our very perception of what’s possible quicker than we can keep track.
-This is especially true of DNA testing and technology, which in just the past couple decades has changed from a form of science that was accessible only to a select number of people, to something that anybody can have sent to their home for around $50 or so.
+This is especially true of DNA testing and technology, which in just the past couple decades has changed from a form of science that was accessible only to a select number of people, to a cheap DNA test that anybody can have sent to their home for around $50 or so.

 And the best part?
 We might just be getting started.